Local navigation with VFF

 Laser

-The following function parses laser data taking in to account 1) laser only has 180º coverage and 2) the measure read at 90º corresponds to the ‘front’ of the robot.
+The following function parses laser data taking into account 1) laser only has 180º coverage and 2) the measure read at 90º corresponds to the ‘front’ of the robot.

 You must apply the conversions needed to transform that laser data to a vector of the polar coordinates and a vector in the relavite coodinate system of the robot.